 The presence or potential presence of contaminated soil, groundwater, soil vapor, indoor air or other environmental media - whether due to recent spills or historic site activities - can complicate the use and redevelopment of real property, interfere with project financing, and result in the imposition of cleanup liability on site owners, occupants and other parties.
 Hessian & McKasy's attorneys, and the Firm's technical consultant partners, possess decades of combined experience counseling clients on all aspects of site remediation issues.
 We help clients find innovative, practical and cost-effective cleanup solutions, resulting in state approvals consistent with business objectives and that are protective of human health and the environment.
 When appropriate, we undertake cost recovery claims seeking reimbursement from responsible parties.

 Our familiarity with state cleanup programs is wide-ranging, including completion of numerous projects under Minnesota's Voluntary Investigation and Cleanup ("VIC") and Petroleum Brownfields Programs.
 Hessian & McKasy's knowledge arises from working with clients and Minnesota Pollution Control Agency ("MPCA") staff that manage these programs through the development and modification of these programs over the years.

-Attorney and Environmental Practice Group Chair Joseph Maternowski was recently appointed to the MPCA's Stakeholder Group for the PFAS Remediation Program element of the MPCA's PFAS Monitoring Plan.
+Attorney Joseph Maternowski was recently appointed to the MPCA's Stakeholder Group for the PFAS Remediation Program element of the MPCA's PFAS Monitoring Plan.
 The PFAS Stakeholder Group will develop cleanup standards for PFAS in soil, groundwater and other media that will be applicable to voluntary cleanups and at sites where the MPCA is using its enforcement authority to compel responsible parties to undertake cleanups.